ruby-rdf/rdf-ldp/README.md

   .create('', 'text/plain') if repository.empty?

 app = proc do |env|
-  # Return a Rack response, giving an `RDF::LDP::Resource`-like object as the
+  # Return a Rack response, giving an `RDF::LDP::Resource`-like object as the body.
-  # body.
-The `RDF::LDP` middleware marhalls the request to the body, builds the
+  # The `Rack::LDP` middleware marhsalls the request to the resource, builds the response,
-  # response, and handles conneg for RDF serializations (when the body is an
+  # and handles conneg for RDF serializations (when the body is an `RDF::LDP::RDFSource`).
-  # `RDF::LDP::RDFSource`.
   #
   # @see http://www.rubydoc.info/github/rack/rack/master/file/SPEC#The_Response